Kagebounshin/tictactoe-milestoneProjectNr2/README.md

         <img src="assets/img/img-readme/fff8e6.png">
         <img src="assets/img/img-readme/000000.png">

-        The Gameboard has the #fff8e6 color as background, and the box shadow is faded to 65% from the color #000000 (black).
+        The Gameboard has the cream white (#fff8e6) color as background, and the box shadow is faded to 65% from the color black (#000000).

         - Tutorial Page

-        The background for the tutorial page is set to the #7fc3cc.
+        The background for the tutorial page is set to a light blue color(#7fc3cc).

         <img src="assets/img/img-readme/7fc3cc.png">
+---
 -   #### Typography

     - The fonts I've used across the site are from [Google Fonts](https://fonts.google.com/).
 The fonts are, 'Just Me Again Down Here', 'Waiting for the Sunrise' & 'Roboto'.
     - ['Just Me Again Down Here'](https://fonts.google.com/specimen/Just+Me+Again+Down+Here?query=Just+Me+Again+Down+Here) is used as the main font, the links on the navbar, and most of the informative paragraphs across the site.
     - ['Waiting for the Sunrise'](https://fonts.google.com/specimen/Waiting+for+the+Sunrise?query=Waiting+for+the+Sunrise) is used for the X's and O's, the secounds on the countdown timers & the numbers on the scoreboards.
     - [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) is used for the "Tic Tac Toe" header on the homepage, and the text inside the form on the contact page.
 I thought that the header looked much more nice with a diffrent font, I wanted it to stand out from the rest of the site.
 And for the form I wanted to have this font because it's more readable then the main font, nice to have when you're typing.

+---

 ## Features